shadabrcspl/Plugin-Guard/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==
-Security Check is an essential security tool for WordPress administrators who want to ensure the integrity of their website.
+Plugin Guard is an essential security tool for WordPress administrators who want to ensure the integrity of their website.
 This plugin actively monitors the installation of new plugins and prevents unauthorized plugins from being activated without administrative approval.

 ### Key Features
 - Automatic Deactivation of Unauthorized Plugins**: If a new plugin is installed that is not on your approved list, the plugin will automatically deactivate it to protect your site.